palestarstudios/frontline-blacksite/.github/CONTRIBUTING.md

 * Support **modding, experimentation, and learning**

 > [!TIP]
-> There is already a planned an extensive modding API for Frontline: Blacksite.
-"Support" in this context refers to allowing the mod developer to have in-depth access to the internals without needing to decompile the game and its supporting libraries
+> There is already plans to implement an extenside modding API into Frontline: Blacksite.
+"Support" in this context refers to allowing the mod developer to have in-depth access to the internals without needing to decompile the game and its supporting libraries.

 It does **not** represent: